Cass Elliot: 1962–1964: Early career

 After leaving high school to pursue an entertainment career in New York, Elliot toured in the musical The Music Man in 1962 under the name Cass Elliot, but lost the part of Miss Marmelstein in I Can Get It for You Wholesale to Barbra Streisand.
 Elliot sometimes sang while working as a cloakroom attendant at The Showplace in Greenwich Village, but she did not pursue a singing career until she moved to the Washington, DC, area to attend American University (not Swarthmore College as mentioned in the biographical song "Creeque Alley").

 America's folk music scene was on the rise when Elliot met banjoist and singer Tim Rose and singer John Brown, and the three began performing as the Triumvirate.
 In 1963, James Hendricks replaced Brown, and the trio was renamed the Big 3.
 Elliot's first recording with the Big 3 was "Winken, Blinken, and Nod", released by FM Records in 1963.
 In 1964, the group appeared on an "open mic" night at The Bitter End in Greenwich Village, billed as Cass Elliot and the Big 3, followed onstage by folk singer Jim Fosso and bluegrass banjoist Eric Weissberg.

 Tim Rose left the Big 3 in 1964, and Elliot and Hendricks teamed with Canadians Zal Yanovsky and Denny Doherty to form the Mugwumps.
 This group lasted eight months, after which Cass performed as a solo act for a while.
-In the meantime, Yanovsky and John Sebastian co-founded the Lovin' Spoonful, while Doherty joined the New Journeymen, a group that also included John Phillips and his wife Michelle.
-In 1965, Doherty persuaded Phillips that Elliot should join the group, which she did while the group members and she were vacationing in the Virgin Islands.
+In the meantime, Yanovsky and John Sebastian co-founded the Lovin' Spoonful, while Doherty joined the New Journeymen, a group that also included John Phillips and his wife Michelle Phillips.
+In 1965, Doherty persuaded John Phillips that Elliot should join the group, which she did while the group members and she were vacationing in the Virgin Islands.

 A popular legend about Elliot is that her vocal range was improved by three notes after she was hit on the head by some copper tubing while walking through a construction site behind the bar where the New Journeymen were playing in the Virgin Islands.
 Elliot confirmed the story in a 1968 interview with Rolling Stone, saying:

 It's true, I did get hit on the head by a pipe that fell down and my range was increased by three notes.
 They were tearing this club apart in the islands, revamping it, putting in a dance floor.
 Workmen dropped a thin metal plumbing pipe and it hit me on the head and knocked me to the ground.
 I had a concussion and went to the hospital.
 I had a bad headache for about two weeks and all of a sudden I was singing higher.
 It's true.
 Honest to God.

-Friends later said that the pipe story was a less embarrassing explanation for why John Phillips had kept her out of the group for so long, because he considered her too fat.